trussworks/trussels-guide/Trussels-Guide.md

 * We each have $10 allotted to us each month as a “discretionary kindness budget.”
 If you want to send someone a present, card, etc, you are welcome to do so within this budget.
 * \#book-club — a Slack channel where we pick a book to read together, and then get together to discuss it.
-* \#movie-club — a Slack channel where we pick a movie to watch asynchronously and then get together to discuss it See these (and more!) in the :lock: [including distributed folk doc](https://docs.google.com/document/d/1rvMuncGkYbSxEz0y5c5fBy6bgGC_Vt62QvhysCQ7Ris/edit#), or find the once monthly meeting on the Truss Company-Wide calendar.
+* \#movie-club — a Slack channel where we pick a movie to watch asynchronously and then get together to discuss it See these (and more!) in the :lock:[including distributed folk doc](https://docs.google.com/document/d/1rvMuncGkYbSxEz0y5c5fBy6bgGC_Vt62QvhysCQ7Ris/edit#), or find the once monthly meeting on the Truss Company-Wide calendar.

 ## Practice: 36 client hour week
 To keep Truss financially viable, practitioners not on Reserve should aim to work 36 billable hours per week.
 The other 4 hours are for things like interviews, Prac, and Company-Wide Projects.